alfredomartinezjr/wosostats/resources/definitions.md

 When a goalkeeper unsuccessfully comes out for a loose ball.
 Usually the result of mishandling or mistouching the ball.

+**Fouls won** - `fouls.won`, `fw`

+Fouls won by a defending player should be logged in the "def.action" column instead of in the "def.player.disciplinary" column if there isn't a defensive action that encompasses whatever caused the foul.
+An example would be a defender getting fouled by a player with possession of the ball but the defender was not doing anything that could be considered something like a "tackle" or getting "dribbled."

+**Fouls conceded** `fouls.conceded`, `fc`

+Fouls conceded by a defending player should be logged in the "def.action" column instead of in the "def.player.disciplinary" column if there isn't a defensive action that encompasses whatever caused the foul.
+An example would be a defender fouled a player with possession of the ball but the defender was not doing anything that could be considered something like a "tackle" or getting "dribbled."

 # Goalkeeper Ball Stops
 Column name: `gk.ball.stop`